 Although it was set in Maine and had an ocean view, the real house is located in Santa Barbara, California, nowhere near the water.
 It’s on the market for $3.75 million, and it’s gorgeous.
 Here’s how it looked on the TV show:

 “The Neal House blends the styles of Queen Anne, Craftsman and American Colonial Revival,” according to what appears to be a former listing for it.
 “This eclectic blend was common in the early twentieth century as architects began to incorporate modern elements into popular styles of the late nineteenth century.”

 The sitcom was inspired by the 1947 classic by the same name (the only thing that was changed in the title was the “and” to an ampersand).
 The original starred Gene Tierney as Lucy Muir and Rex Harrison as Captain Daniel Gregg.
-It had a great house in it, too, that I’ll be posting photos of soon.
-Update: You can see that post here.
+It had a great house in it, too, and I featured photos of it here: